 Locals in the know looking for a workout with a huge payoff come to the Chedoke Stairs – one of several stairways connecting the lower city to the ridge of the Niagara Escarpment.
 You'll pass the bottom of the stairs in the parking lot of the Chedoke Golf Course during the 2.7 kilometre hike along the Chedoke Radial Trail – part of the Bruce Trail.
 The view from the top is worth it.

-9. Grab a Pumpkin OMG Bar at Cake & Loaf
+9. Grab a Pumpkin Cheesecake Pie with Praline at Cake & Loaf

 10. Visit a Pumpkin Patch with a View

 The scenic 120-acre Glen Drummond Farm centres around the sprawling Dyments pumpkin patch, but there's a lot more to see and do here including a mouth-watering bakery and a stunning view from the edge of the Niagara Escarpment.